thephez/dash-docs/readme/ref_transactions.md

 | 00000000 ............................
 Locktime
 ~~~

 Note: currently the normal coinbase has 2 outputs (1 for the miner and 1 for the selected masternode).
-Superblocks ([superblock example][superblock example]) have multiple outputs depending on the number of proposals being funded.
+Superblocks ([superblock example](https://chainz.cryptoid.info/dash/block.dws?731104.htm)) have multiple outputs depending on the number of proposals being funded.

 # Special Transactions